lf-edge/ekuiper/docs/en_US/api/restapi/ruletest.md

 }
 ```

-After the rule is created successfully, the websocket endpoint starts.
-Users can listen to the websocket
+After the rule is created successfully, the SSE endpoint starts.
+Users can listen to the SSE
 address `http://locahost:10081/test/uuid` to get the result output.
 Among them, the port and id are the above return
 values.